 Having gained experience as an NHS counsellor, within primary care in a GP surgery, I have a private practice and I also specialise in working with adult survivors of childhood abuse.

-I have worked with the NHS IAPT Depression and Anxiety Service (DAS) in Exeter, providing Counselling for Depression (CfD) and clinical supervision for their Voluntary Counselling Service, including students on placement, I also work with trainee doctors and with the Fire Service.
+I have worked with the NHS IAPT Depression and Anxiety Service (DAS/Talkworks) in Exeter, providing Counselling for Depression (CfD) and clinical supervision for their Voluntary Counselling Service, including students on placement.
+I currently often work with doctors, both trainee and qualified, and with the Fire Service.

-I provide supervision, both group and individual, for CentrePeace, a charity based in Paignton and am registered with Hammet Street Consultants, The Priory Group, Aviva, AXA PPP Healthcare, Validium and others as an affiliate counsellor.
+I have provided supervision, both group and individual, for CentrePeace, a charity based in Paignton and am registered with Hammet Street Consultants, who specialise in providing psychotherapeutic support for the NHS and the Fire Service.

-I have experience of both short term and long term therapy working with general anxiety, depression, stress, difficulties in family relationships, physical health problems and their impact on your mood, loss and bereavement, coping with ageing and anxiety around death, difficulties with partner relationships, childhood abuse and its impact on you now, lack of confidence and self esteem, suicidal thoughts, loneliness, the impact of ill health in the family, the impact of court cases on your life.
+I have experience of both short term and long term therapy working with general anxiety, depression, stress, difficulties in family relationships, physical health problems and their impact on your mood, loss and bereavement, coping with ageing and anxiety around death, difficulties with partner relationships, childhood abuse and its impact on you now, lack of confidence and self esteem, suicidal thoughts, loneliness, the impact of ill health in the family and the impact of court cases on your life.

-I practice within the BACP ethical frameworks, which also includes regular clinical supervision to help validate and develop my work, am registered with the Information Commission and am DBS checked.
+I practice within the BACP ethical frameworks, which also includes regular Clinical Supervision to help validate and develop my work, am registered with the Information Commission and am DBS checked.

 If you would like to discuss any of this further, you can contact me, by phone or email via the link above.

-We would usually have a quick chat on the phone, just to establish your objectives for counselling and discuss a way of working together, then we could meet for an initial assessment session to see how we get on - and take it from there.
+We would usually have a quick chat on the phone to establish your objectives for counselling and discuss a way of working together, then we could meet online for an initial assessment session to see how we get on - and take it from there.

 Training, qualifications & experience